blacklocus/rds-echo/README.md

 configuration file in the current directory.
 Edit this and fill in all the properties before attempting any further commands.

 ```
-$ ./rds-echo

-22:31:03 ERROR: Expected exactly one argument.
-22:31:03 INFO : usage:
 $ rds-echo <command>

-RDS Echo is configured by rdsecho.properties in the current working directory.
+RDS Echo may be configured by rdsecho.properties in the current working directory,
+or exporting a fully-populated RDS_ECHO_OPTS environment variable.
-Run 'rds-echo config' to get a starter template.
+Run 'rds-echo sample-props' or 'rds-echo sample-opts' to get a configuration template.

 Valid commands correspond to Echo stages:

+  sample-opts   Prints a template RDS_ECHO_OPTS variable which must be fully configured and then
+                exported before any other RDS Echo command will function.

-  config  Drops an rdsecho.properties template into the current working directory, which must be
+  sample-props  Drops a template rdsecho.properties into the current working directory, which must
-          configured before any other RDS Echo command will function.
+                be fully configured before any other RDS Echo command will function.

   new           Creates a stage 'new' instance from a snapshot.
-This is usually the longest operation.
+This is usually the longest
+                operation.

-  modify  Modifies a stage 'new' instance with remaining settings that could not be applied on
+  modify        Modifies a stage 'new' instance with remaining settings that could not be applied
-          create and advances stage to 'modified'.
+                on create and advances stage to 'modified'.

   reboot        Reboots a stage 'modified' instance so that all settings may take full effect and
                 advances stage to 'rebooted'.

-  promote Promotes a stage 'rebooted' instance so that it becomes the active instance behind the
+  promote       Promotes a stage 'rebooted' instance so that it becomes the active instance behind
-          specified CNAME and advances stage to 'promoted'.
-Any previously 'promoted' instances
+                the specified CNAME and advances stage to 'promoted'.
+Any previously 'promoted'
-          will be moved to stage 'forgotten'.
+                instances will be moved to stage 'forgotten'.

   retire        Retires a stage 'forgotten' instance (destroys it) and advances stage to 'retired'.

 See the README for more details at https://github.com/blacklocus/rds-echo